MDX

 According to the convention, we can extract reusable content into the shared directory, then import it where needed, for example:

-If you need to use more runtime related APIs, you can implement components with .jsx/.tsx and then import and use them in .mdx files.
+If you need to use more runtime related APIs, you can implement components using .jsx/.tsx and then import and use them in .mdx files.

 Note: Currently, components exported from .mdx do not support passing props.
 Refer to this issue.
 Therefore, for scenarios requiring props passing, please develop using .jsx/.tsx components.